knowthelist/fhem-tablet-ui/README.md

  * rename the index-example.html to index.html or create your own index.html
  * Tadaaa!
 A new fhem ui in http://\<fhem-url\>:8083/fhem/ftui/

+ Depending on the HTTPSRV version, only this cfg works:
+ 'define TABLETUI HTTPSRV ftui ./www/tablet/ Tablet-UI'

  or just use 'update all https://raw.githubusercontent.com/knowthelist/fhem-tablet-ui/master/controls_fhemtabletui.txt' on the FHEM commandline (or input field of FHEMWEB)